Tragopogon porrifolius: As food

 The plant is edible, but the roots and leaves are most palatable when collected before the flower stalk is produced.
 The root is noted for having a mild taste when uncooked, described as like asparagus or oysters, from which the plant derives its alternative name of oyster plant.
 The outer layers can be scraped off, with the root dipped in cold water to preserve its colour.
 If too tough for eating, they can be boiled with a pinch of baking soda and a change of water.
 Raw young roots can be grated for use in salads, but older roots are better cooked.
 They can be added to soups, stews or stir-fries.
 Salsify purée (alone or including potato) is recommended with fish.

 The flowering shoots can be used like asparagus, either raw or cooked and the flowers can be added to salad, while the sprouted seeds can be used in salads or sandwiches.

-Raw salsify is 77% water, 19% carbohydrates, 3% protein and contains negligible fat (table).
+Raw salsify is 77% water, 19% carbohydrates, 3% protein and contains negligible fat.
 In a 100 gram reference amount, raw salsify supplies 82 calories and moderate contents of riboflavin, vitamin B6, vitamin C, manganese and phosphorus.